Dan Amos, head of new media, Tinderbox

 Amos' background is in toys and collectibles, and it was while overseeing such products for a number of Beanstalk's automobile clients that he began working with gaming companies, placing clients' vehicles into the games.

 "This experience made me realize what a huge market this is," says Amos.
-"Once I had appreciated the scale of the opportunity this space represents, I pitched Beanstalk internally on developing a capability focused exclusively on the digital space and brands born within it; a division with its own strategy and approach tailored to game developers and other properties born in the digital space."
+"Once I had appreciated the scale of the opportunity this space represents, I pitched Beanstalk internally on developing a capability focused exclusively on the digital space and brands born within it; a division with its own strategy and approach tailored to game developers

 In order to emphasize the exclusive focus on the digital space and its brands, Amos urged Beanstalk to give this new division a name–thus, Tinderbox was born.